Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-product-data.md

 This collector code is returning a list of URIs, one for every product document in the staging database.
 We are using URIs because we intend to create one harmonized document for every ingested staging document.

+The default options passed in to the collector plugin are:

+- **entity**: the name of the entity this plugin belongs to
+- **flow**: the name of the flow this plugin belongs to
+- **flowType**: the type of flow being run (input or harmonize)

 The code you see is using [cts.uris](https://docs.marklogic.com/cts.uris) to get values from the URI lexicon.
 We pass in [cts.collectionQuery](https://docs.marklogic.com/cts.collectionQuery) as the third parameter to constrain our results to only the URIs for documents in the **Product** collection.
 We are using `options.entity` as the parameter.
 The Data Hub Framework passes in options from Java to the plugins.

-The default options passed in to the plugin are:

-- **entity**: the name of the entity this plugin belongs to
-- **flow**: the name of the flow this plugin belongs to
-- **flowType**: the type of flow being run (input or harmonize)

 <div class="embed-git lang-js" href="//raw.githubusercontent.com/marklogic-community/marklogic-data-hub/develop/examples/online-store/plugins/entities/Product/harmonize/Harmonize Products/collector/collector.sjs"></div>